jsonx-org/java/binding/README.md

 ## <b>1</b> <ins>Introduction</ins>

 This document sets out the structural part of the <ins>JSONx Binding API</ins>.
-It also contains a directory of links to these related resources.
+It also contains a directory of links to related resources.

 The <ins>JSONx Binding API</ins> is designed to bind JSON documents to Java objects.
 More specifically, the <ins>JSONx Binding API</ins> provides a way for JSON objects whose structure is expressed in the [<ins>JSON Schema Definition Language</ins>][schema] to be parsed and marshaled, to and from Java objects of strongly-typed classes.
 The <ins>JSONx Binding API</ins> can also be used to validate JSON documents as they are parsed from text or marshaled from Java objects against a JSD.
 Thus, the <ins>JSONx Binding API</ins> is a reference implementation of the validation and binding functionalities of the [<ins>JSON Schema Definition Language</ins>][schema].